HopePH/hopephapp/CONTRIBUTING.md

 5. We follow this <a href='https://github.com/dotnet/corefx/blob/master/Documentation/coding-guidelines/coding-style.md'>coding standards </a> specifically the nos: 1,3,4,5,6 (except alpahbetically), 7, 10, 11, 12, and 13. <br/>

+6. Single-line method must be written in expression body format <br />
+e.g. public ICommand SortCommand => new DelegateCommand(SortWikis); <br/>

+7. Hardcoded strings are discouraged, use the nameof() operator instead <br/>

+8. Logic should not be written in the xaml.cs file.
+We are strict MVVM fanatics. <br />